-International co-operation: Key to increasing competition in a globalised world
+International co-operation is key to increasing competition in a globalised world

-Globalisation, the increasing significance of emerging economies, the borderless nature of the growing digital economy, and the proliferation of competition regimes have created a world in which an increasing number of businesses pursue global strategies.
+Globalisation, the increasing significance of emerging economies, the borderless nature of the growing digital economy, and the proliferation of competition regimes have caused a significant increase in the complexity of cross-border competition law enforcement co-operation.

-Over its first 50 years of existence, the OECD and its Competition Committee have taken a leading role shaping the current framework for international co-operation among competition enforcement agencies.
-Recommendations, best practices and policy roundtables have served not only as model and inspiration for national initiatives but have served as the primary drive for promoting co-operation on a global scale.
+For 50 years, the OECD and its Competition Committee have taken a leading role in shaping the framework for international co-operation among competition enforcement agencies.
+Recommendations, best practices and policy roundtables have served not only as models and inspiration for national initiatives but have served as the primary drive for promoting co-operation on a global scale.

 The OECD and its Competition Committee offer competition officials from developed and emerging economies a unique platform to monitor the state of international co-operation and to develop new solutions to increase its effectiveness.
-The Committee’s work benefits from the support of a professional Secretariat and from the Organisation’s whole-of-government approach, taking advantage of other OECD Committees’ expertise and experience in international co-operation.
+This work benefits from the support of a professional secretariat and from the Organisation’s whole-of-government approach, taking advantage of expertise in other OECD committees and experience in international co-operation.